andrewcbuensalida/formik-yup-form/README.md

    gh pr create --base staging
    if pr was already created,
    git push
+   or git push -f if there was a divergence/conflict
 5. While waiting for approval, I can work on a different bug, so I create another branch from the first bug fix with git checkout -b 456-bug-fix
    Repeat steps 3 and 4 until no more bugs